 The key to creating a great survey is to only ask questions that serve a purpose.
 The questions you ask should help you create a bigger picture of who your ideal client is, what they are struggling with, how they define success, and what they really want.
 Your survey could ask more focused questions about the types of products they are considering, what needs they have that are not being met in the current market.
 The survey should dig deep, so you may need to ask certain questions in multiple ways.
 An example of this would be:

 - What are your biggest stresses, worries, and anxieties about starting your own business?

 - If you had access to your own coach 24/7, what would you need accountability on?

 - What do you wish was different about your current circumstances with your dream business?

-This technique comes from the field of coaching, were a coach will ask a similar question in order draw a bigger picture of what is going on the life of their client.
-These questions allow the client to have a deeper understand of how their problem is affecting them and will encourage them to seek a solution and take action.
+This technique comes from the field of coaching, were a coach will ask a similar question in order to draw a bigger picture of what is going on the life of their client.
+These questions allow the client to have a deeper understanding of how their problem is affecting them and will encourage them to seek a solution and take action.

 I’ve created another issue of the Zero to Business magazine with a complete list of questions you might want to ask your ideal clients as you conduct your target market research.
 Join my VIP list for instant access to my resource library and download the PDF.